msg-CareerPaths/csharp-training/chapters/102-test-your-app.md

 **Required Reading:**

-The .net core web api you've created in the has included the [Swagger](https://swagger.io/) middleware.
+The .net core web api you've created in the previous chapter is using [Swagger](https://swagger.io/) middleware.

 Swagger can help you design, document your APIs at scale and will  generate a starting test page for your application.
 This is a good starting point to do manual testing of your application.